10up/distributor/README.md

 * PHP 5.6+
 * [WordPress](http://wordpress.org) 4.7+
 * External connections require HTTP Basic Authentication or [WordPress.com OAuth2](https://developer.wordpress.com/docs/oauth2/) (must be on VIP) be set up on the remote website.
-For Basic Auth, we recommend the [Application Passwords](https://wordpress.org/plugins/application-passwords/) plugin.
+For Basic Auth, we recommend the [Application Passwords](https://wordpress.org/plugins/application-passwords/) plugin (note that other plugins like JWT Auth will likely cause issues for external connections).
 * For external connections, Distributor needs to be installed on BOTH sides of the connection.

 ## Installation